Bsal13/Offensive-Security-Proving-Grounds-Boxes/Potato (Easy) Linux Box.md

 - Found a webpage which would pull log.txt files from the machine
 - Sent web request/page to intruder in Burpsuite and retreived a cheatsheet/manual ist of directory traversal requests for /etc/passwd/
 - Bruteforced the different directory traversal commands for retreiving /etc/passwd and found a hit using intruder in Burpsuite
-- Retreived a username and hashed password for
+- Was able to read the /etc/passwd file and retreived a username and hashed password
+- Utilized John to crack the users hash
+- Logged in via SSH session with found credentials

 ## Improved skills
-- skill 1
-- skill 2
+-
+- Burpsuite intruder directory

 ## Used tools
 - nmap